ericdaat/vuepress-blog/blog/install-tensorflow-gpu.md

     Lately I spent some time using Deep Learning and configuring Linux servers with GPUs so the models train faster.
 In this short blog post I am going to list all what you have to follow in order to properly install the nvidia drivers, cuda, and other tools you'll need before running Tensorflow (or Keras) with GPU support.
 Let's get to it !
 ---

+# Installing Tensorflow with GPU support on Linux

 Lately I spent some time using Deep Learning and configuring Linux servers with GPUs so the models train faster.
 In this short blog post I am going to list all what you have to follow in order to properly install the nvidia drivers, cuda, and other tools you'll need before running Tensorflow (or Keras) with GPU support.

 Note that this tutorial can work either on Ubuntu or Debian.
 This tutorial will install `tensorflow-gpu 1.12` which